opentelekomcloud/docs-next/docs/best-practices/networking/virtual-private-network/connecting-multiple-on-premises-branch-networks-through-a-vpn-hub.md

 # Connecting Multiple On-Premises Branch Networks Through a VPN Hub

-To meet service requirements, enterprise A needs to implement communication between its two on-premises data centers.
+In this solution we are going to demonstrate how an Enterprise A can implement communication between its two on-premises data centers in order to  meet service requirements.

 ## Solution Design